 Professor Christian Fuchs is Professor at, and the Director of, the Communication and Media Research Institute.
 He is also Director of the Westminster Institute for Advanced Studies.
 His fields of expertise are critical digital & social media studies and he is the author of numerous publications in these fields, including the books, Social Media: A Critical Introduction (2014) and Culture and Economy in the Age of Social Media (2015).
 He is co-editor of the critical communications journal tripleC and a member of the Executive Committee of the European Sociological Association.

 Andrew Lockett is Press Manager of the University of Westminster Press and has previously occupied senior academic editorial positions at Croom Helm/Routledge and Oxford University Press before a role as Head of Book Publishing at British Film Institute.
 More recently he has worked as Reference Director at Rough Guides and Publishing Director of Gerald Duckworth.
+He is an advisory board member of Goldsmiths Press and of LSE Press and is a member of the Ubiquity Partner Advisory Board.

 Dr Sophie Triantaphillidou is Reader in Imaging Science, and member of the Computer Science Department in the Faculty of Science and Technology at the University of Westminster.
 She is the Director of the newly formed Computational Vision and Imaging Technology cross-faculty research group.
 Her research is concerned with evaluation of images and imaging systems and the interactions of the human visual system with the visual world.
 She is a Member of the Editorial Board of the Royal Photographic Society’s 'Imaging Science Journal'.